zurustar/xylitol4/design.md

 layer.
 Unexpected responses are dropped.
 These choices keep the state machines robust while remaining faithful to the behaviour required by RFC 3261 for a stateful proxy.

+## Command Entrypoint

+The `cmd/sip-proxy` package wires the proxy to real UDP sockets so it can run as a standalone executable.
+A small supervisor in `main.go` is responsible for:

+- binding one socket for downstream clients and one for the upstream server;
+- decoding incoming datagrams with `sip.ParseMessage` and feeding them into the proxy;
+- remembering the origin address for each downstream transaction via a TTL based `transactionRouter` so that responses emerging from `Proxy.NextToClient` can be written back to the right client; and
+- terminating goroutines cleanly when the process receives `SIGINT` or `SIGTERM`.

+The router extends the TTL on every successful lookup and a background cleanup loop prunes expired entries, ensuring memory usage remains bounded even for busy systems.